prabhu/terraform-shiftleft/deployments/sample-azure-devops/README.md

 # Introduction

-This repo contains sample terraform scripts required to deploy ShiftLeft Inspect to your organization's Azure DevOps.
+This repo contains sample terraform scripts required to deploy ShiftLeft NG SAST to your organization's Azure DevOps.
 A new variable group and pipelines will be created with ShiftLeft tokens for git repositories in Azure Repos.

 ## Who should use this script?